DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

   - Chris Haversam won't just run away from you when you tell him you sabatoged the rockets

  YOU CAN DEPEND ON ME
-  - Henry's speech check to use your NCR rep to discredit him now have [NCR], as they should
+  - Henry's reputation checks to use your NCR rep to discredit him now have [NCR], as they should
   - Henry exists at the wrangler to begin with

 OTHER:
- - Collectible Mojave Express hats which nets you a nice 1500 XP gain if you find all of them
+ - Collectible Mojave Express hats which nets you a nice 500 XP if you find all of them
  - Ice Cold Nuka-Cola is worth 15 caps more than regular bottles
  - All messages declaring someone has died are moved to the upper-left corner instead of interrupting gameplay
  - Renamed Terrifying Presence to Intimidation and you can rob caravans with the perk
  - Added a challenge for killing all major Fiend leaders
  - Added a challenge for robbing every casino bank, if completed with Wild Wasteland you get a special hat
+ - Added a challenge for freeing 25 slaves called "Lincoln's Protégé" (Don't worry, there's slaves in Random Encounters)
  - Some NPCs that had no eyebrows have some now
  - Limbs exploding or being severed doesn't happen as often
+ - Added the Armor Workshop perk, which adds the ability to upgrade certain armors to their reinforced variants
+ - You can now get Plastic Surgery from either Doc Mitchell, Doctor Usanagi, or Doc Henry